cassyay/Grocery-Dataset/README.md

 - [Freiberg Grocery dataset](https://github.com/PhilJd/freiburg_groceries_dataset)

 ### Notebooks folder
-- `Code`: entire codeset, as well as output
+- `ML Nanodegee Capstone-Benchmark.ipny`: entire code and results with ResNet50, on Jupyter
+- `ML Nanodegree Capstone-Comparison.ipny`: entire code and results with ResNet18, on Jupyter
-- `Preprocess`: code to augment images, merge datasets, and transform images
+- `Preprocess.py`: code to augment images, merge datasets, and transform images
-- `Train`: code to build and train model
+- `Train.py`: code to build and train model
-- `Test`: code to test accuracy of entire model, and of each class
+- `Test.py`: code to test accuracy of entire model, and of each class

 ### Report folder
 - Technical write-up of the project